 Our CEIAG programme is a mixture of small careers events, activities, practical workshops, talks, lectures and visits.
-All are designed to encourage our students to explore different career possibilities and think outside of the box.
-All of the programmes teach students much needed skills for when they leave education and enter the world of work.
+All are designed to encourage our students to explore different career possibilities and think "outside of the box".
+All the programmes teach students much needed skills for when they leave education and enter the world of work.
 For more specific information see the careers page under Students.

 The CEIAG programmes develop our students’ skills and knowledge including: